EXLER/Camila-bot/README.md

 ## Available commands
 ```
+Assistance:
+  format       Format message of given ID with given syntax.
+Calendar:
+  allscheduled Display all scheduled events in the database
+  deleteevent  Delete an existing event.
+  schedule     Schedule a new event.
+  today        Display events scheduled for today
+  week         Display events scheduled for the next 7 days
 Music:
   join         Join the room occupied by the person invoking the command.
   leave        Leave the current voice channel